 Contact your employing or retirement office if you want to change from Self Only to Self Plus One or Self and Family.
-If you have a Self and Family enrollment, you may contact us to add a family member.
+If you have a Self and Family enrollment, you may contact your employing or retirement offices to add a family member.